dwojtasik/qget/README.rst

     --bytes CHUNK_BYTES   Chunk of data read in iteration from url and save to part file in bytes.
 Will be used also when rewriting parts to output file.
     --part MAX_PART_MB    Desirable (if possible) max part size in megabytes.
     --tmp TMP_DIR         Temporary directory path.
 If not set it points to OS tmp directory.
     --debug               Debug flag.
+    -v, --version         Displays actual version of qget.

 |